MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-msdtc.md

 The following MSDTC configurations are supported:

 - OLE-TX Distributed transactions against SQL Server on Linux for ODBC providers.

 - XA Distributed transactions against SQL Server on Linux using JDBC and ODBC providers.
 For XA transactions to be performed using ODBC provider, you need to use Microsoft ODBC Driver for SQL Server version 17.3 or higher.
+For more information, see [Understanding XA Transactions](../connect/jdbc/understanding-xa-transactions.md#configuration-instructions).

 - Distributed transactions on Linked server.

 ## MSDTC configuration steps